Office of Elementary and Secondary Education, Department of Education.

 The Secretary considers the significance of the proposed project.
 In determining the significance of the proposed project, the Secretary considers the following factors:

-(2) The extent to which the proposed project involves the development or demonstration of promising new strategies that build on, or are alternatives to, existing strategies.
+(1) The extent to which the proposed project involves the development or demonstration of promising new strategies that build on, or are alternatives to, existing strategies.
+(15 points)Start Printed Page 40519

 The Secretary considers the quality of the design of the proposed project.
 In determining the quality of the design of the proposed project, the Secretary considers the following factors:

-(2) The extent to which there is a conceptual framework underlying the proposed research or demonstration activities and the quality of that framework.
+(1) The extent to which there is a conceptual framework underlying the proposed research or demonstration activities and the quality of that framework.
+(15 points)

 The Secretary considers the adequacy of resources and the quality of the management plan for the proposed project.
-In determining the adequacy of resources and quality of the management plan for the proposed project, the Secretary considers the following factors:
+In determining the adequacy of resources and quality of the management plan, the Secretary considers the following factors:

 The Secretary considers the quality of the evaluation to be conducted of the proposed project.
 In determining the quality of the evaluation, the Secretary considers the following factors:

-(3) The extent to which the methods of evaluation will provide valid and reliable performance data on relevant outcomes.
+(2) The extent to which the methods of evaluation will provide performance feedback and permit periodic assessment of progress toward achieving intended outcomes.
+(5 points)

 In addition, in making a competitive grant award, the Secretary requires various assurances, including those applicable to Federal civil rights laws that prohibit discrimination in programs or activities receiving Federal financial assistance from the Department (34 CFR 100.4, 104.5, 106.4, 108.8, and 110.23).